kekscom/osmbuildings/README.md

 new L.BuildingsLayer().addTo(map).load();
 ~~~

-As a popular alternative, you could pass a <a href="http://www.geojson.org/geojson-spec.html">GeoJSON</a> data object.
+As a popular alternative, you could pass a <a href="http://www.geojson.org/geojson-spec.html">GeoJSON</a> data object.<br>
+Feature types Polygon, Multipolygon and Linestring are supported.

 ~~~ javascript
 var data = {